decretist/Dissertation/Chapter0/chapter0.md

-academic interest and previous professional experience, and against the backdrop of the rapid transformation between 2004 and 2009 of Humanities Computing into the new, and more prominent, academic discipline of Digital Humanities.[^a] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most straightforward way to discuss the development of the digital methods used in the project and the scholarly context from which they emerged is through my first-hand experiences with them.
+academic interest and previous professional experience, and against the backdrop of the rapid transformation between 2004 and 2009 of Humanities Computing into the new, and more prominent, academic discipline of Digital Humanities.[^1] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most straightforward way to discuss the development of the digital methods used in the project and the scholarly context from which they emerged is through my first-hand experiences with them.

-[^a]: The term Digital Humanities came into general use with the publication in 2004 of the Blackwell Companion to Digital Humanities, the National Endowment for the Humanities (NEH) created its Office of Digital Humanities (ODH) in 2008, and William Pannapacker's "The MLA and the Digital Humanities" in the December 28, 2009 issue of *The Chronicle of Higher Education* brought developments in DH to the attention of a widespread audience, notably including university administrators, for the first time.

 * * *